jorisfalter/twitter-followers/readme.md

 Vanity Project

-Goal is to figure out who my most important followers are
+Goal is to figure out who my most important twitter followers are

+after figuring it out, I might use AI to give a quick summary of your top 5 followers, and how they might be relevant to you